nrfconnect/sdk-nrf/doc/nrf/libraries/debug/memfault_ncs.rst

 * :kconfig:option:`CONFIG_MEMFAULT_HTTP_PERIODIC_UPLOAD`
 * :kconfig:option:`CONFIG_MEMFAULT_ROOT_CERT_STORAGE_NRF9160_MODEM`

-You can find more details on each option using ``menuconfig``, ``guiconfig``, and in the Kconfig sources in ``modules/lib/memfault-firmware-sdk/ports/zephyr/Kconfig``.
+For more details on each option, use ``menuconfig`` or ``guiconfig``, and see the Kconfig sources in ``modules/lib/memfault-firmware-sdk/ports/zephyr/Kconfig``.

 .. note::

    The Memfault shell is enabled by default, using the UART interface.
-   If :ref:`lib_at_host` library and the Memfault module are enabled simultaneously, both will not behave as expected, as they both require the UART same interface.
+   If :ref:`lib_at_host` library and the Memfault module are enabled simultaneously, both will not behave as expected, as they both require the same UART interface.
-   Therefore, it is recommended to only enable one of these at the same time.
+   Therefore, it is recommended to enable only one of these at a time.
-   To disable the Memfault shell, you need to disable the two configurations, ``CONFIG_MEMFAULT_SHELL`` and ``CONFIG_MEMFAULT_NRF_SHELL``.
+   To disable the Memfault shell, you need to disable the Kconfig options :kconfig:option:`CONFIG_MEMFAULT_SHELL` and :kconfig:option:`CONFIG_MEMFAULT_NRF_SHELL`.

 Configuration options in |NCS|
 ==============================